episerver/upgrade-assistant-extensions/src/EpiSourceUpdater/README.md

 ![Screenshot with EPI Server Extension](./images/Epi-Extension-items.jpg)

 Or also zip those Files into a .zip File, eg. EPI.SourceCode.Updater.zip.
-This Zip File might be a good way of how to distribute the EPI Server extension to the customers.
+This Zip File might then be provided be a good way of how to distribute the EPI Server extension to the customers.

 ## Execution